 - For me it’s the best way to stay up-to-date to how websites are built.

 - It’s nice to have full control over the both the design and the content of posts.
-For instance, I added that allows me to add asides, so I can keep writing longer than necessary texts without really being in the way of my dear readers to getting to the more important things.
+For instance, I added (sidenote: This!
+I can add these asides and keep on rambling about things that are really not that interesting. ) that allows me to add asides, so I can keep writing longer than necessary texts without really being in the way of my dear readers to getting to the more important things.

 - I have full control over the visibility of my content.
 I once lost access to a Flickr account after they migrated it to Yahoo accounts and I had to do a password reset with an email address I had no longer access to.
 Medium capped the number of posts non-paying users can see per month, basically rendering much inaccessible to many.
 And when it comes to reaching an audience: not being a famous person I found that the content I posted on Medium was read less than on my own website.